 1. Simplify Colors: In this image, the cave was very dark so the image wasn't too colorful to begin with.
 The light was very white since it was during midday and the water was an unpleasant looking brown color because of all the sand.
 Desaturating this image and giving it a blueish tint helped to simplify it and draw more attention to the light coming in through the end of the tunnel.
 The dark, blue look adds a certain mood to the image as well, whereas the inharmonious colors would have made it much more confusing and unpleasant to look at.

 2. Simplify The Scene: A monochrome effect worked well in this snowy image since it was already mostly white anyways.
-Simplifying it to just one single tone helps to draw more attention to the subject and strips the scene down to the bare minimum, revealing more details undistracted by various color tones.
+Simplifying it to just one single tone helps to draw more attention to the subject and strips the scene down to the bare minimum, revealing these wavy, curvy lines full of movement.

-3. Add Drama: B&W allows you to get away with having an image with dark shadows and bright highlights.
-Black and white images look most appealing when they have true white and true black somewhere in the image, this way it is not just an overall grey scene.
-The intense contrast can give you image more mood even if you shoot it in harsher, less ideal light.
+3. Add Drama: B&W allows you to get away with having an image with more intense shadows and highlights.
+Black and white images look most appealing when they have true white and true black somewhere in the image, this way it is not just an overall grey scene, but a wide variety of tonal values throughout.
+The intense contrast can give your image more mood even if you shoot it in harsher, less ideal light.